-Rural exception sites to increase the range of homes available to local people.
+Rural exception sites will be considered in order to increase the range of homes available to local people.
 Rural Exception Schemes provide Affordable Housing in perpetuity for local people and for people who have been permanently employed in a full-time job in Watlington for a minimum of 5 years.
 Opportunities for Community Led Housing schemes will also be explored.
-In view of the level of support for self-build homes in the Housing Survey, the WNDP supports initiatives for self-build on larger sites and expects to see provision in line with the Housing White Paper and the emerging SODC policy H14.

-7.7 Pyrton Neighbourhood Development Plan
+6.7 Pyrton Neighbourhood Development Plan